alliancehealth/marshalled_attributes/README.markdown

 Usage
 -----

-Install the plugin in your Rails app with:
+Install the gem in your Rails app with:

-    ./script/plugin install git://github.com/jsl/marshalled_attributes.git
+    gem marshalled_attributes, :git => 'git://github.com/uxp/marshalled_attributes.git

 Then, create the attributes in your migration as binary columns.